5 things to check before you buy a patent

 If your patent overlaps a big market product, it is important to check how good the overlap is.
 The overlap needs to be verified considering each and every claim element very carefully.
 There have been infringement cases, when the court’s decision has taken a U-turn because of basic words in the claim like – A, An, The, Device, Apparatus, etc.

 The glossaries provided here could be helpful in understanding the claim constructions of these types of words with reference to the cases involved.

 Before developing an opinion on patent, I strongly recommend for attorney’s and patent analyst’s views.
-There are cases which change the course of future litigations.
+There are cases that change the course of future litigations.
 One example is the Alice case.
 This case questioned the validity of all method based claims.
 So, it is important to check if your patent falls in the vicinity of any such landmark case.
-A handy list of some US landmark cases is provided here – Click to read.
+A handy list of some famous US infringement cases is provided here – Click to read.

 A good patent in China may not be good enough in the US.

 Well, the laws in different countries and how the infringement cases are handled affect the potential of the patent.
 Nowadays, a lot of companies are moving towards filing infringement cases in China rather than the US as the process in China is faster and the rate of granting injunctions is high.

 For example, it was observed that during the legal proceeding in July 2018 of Qualcomm vs. Apple, China Fuzhou court immediately granted an injunction on Apple’s iPhone when requested by Qualcomm.
 Many cases have been handled likewise by China courts.